DanNBullock/wma_tools/README.md

 A utility function which loads one of the .aseg parcellation options ('orig' or '2009') output from [freesurfer](https://surfer.nmr.mgh.harvard.edu/).
 If the .nii.gz version of the parcellation isn't found, this function will attempt to use [mri_convert](https://surfer.nmr.mgh.harvard.edu/fswiki/mri_convert).
 As such, some of the adaptive functionality of this function is predicated upon freesurfer/freeview being installed on the local file structure.

+### ClassificationStruc_Tools

+The **ClassificationStruc_Tools** directory contains functions which are used for generating, modifying and/or interacting with [white matter classification (WMC) structures](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b).

+#### concatClassificationCriteria

+This function essentially applies a logical _and_ operation across a set of input boolean vectors (each with length equal to the number of streamlines in the structure associated with the source tractogram) and creates a new entry in the input [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) using the specified name.
+The presumption/use case for this is that the input boolean vectors represent a number of criteria that have been applied to a sourcetractogram such that the TRUE values are associated with streamlines that meet the criteria and FALSE values do not.
+In this way, the resultant tract classification added to the classification structure represents those streamlines which meet all criteria.
+This function exists because not all criteria used in segmentation are based on the standard ROI intersection method.

+#### extractClassification

+This function creates a new classification structure with the **only** tract labeled being the specified tract or index.
+The use case for this is to avoid  having to pass around segmented tracts in order to modify them.
+Instead you pass around the whole tractogram and the classification structure.
+Allows for lightweight tract representation and non-duplication of streamlines

+#### extractStreamIndByName

+This function to a extract boolean vector indexing the the streamlines associated with the associated string label.
+Used to improve robustness and facilitate error handling.
+Outputs only a boolean vector, not a [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b)

+#### makeFGsFromClassification

+Extremely important/useful function which creates a stucture containing *all* of the identified/labeled streamline groups contained within a classification structure.
+This facilitates secondary uses like postprocessing, plotting, or other visualization/analysis.
+NOTE: the output tractStruc is a structure wherein each row corresponds to a diffrent classification group.
+Previous versions of this function added a layer of complexity to this, such there were .fg and .name fields.
+This was redundant because there is a .name field within .fg by default.
+As such, this is now just a basic [cell structure](https://www.mathworks.com/help/matlab/cell-arrays.html) (wherein each cell contains a distinct "fg object"), and thus there are no fields.

+#### makeWBFGandClassFromList

+Conceptually, this function is the inverse of [makeFGsFromClassification](makefgsfromclassification).
+Instead of generating separate tract structures/files from an input tractome and [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b), this function takes in a list of [.tck format files](https://brainlife.io/datatype/5dcf0047c4ae28d7f2298f48) and combines them into a single tract structure ([vistasoft](https://github.com/vistalab/vistasoft) fg format) and also creates a corresponding classification structure which identifies the inherited tract identies of the new structure's streamlines.
+Used to convert from use cases wherein distinct tracts are stored as separate file objects.

+#### mergeFGandClass

+This function merges input fiber goups and classification structures.
+A deceptively complicated function which relies on [reconcileClassifications](#reconcileclassifications), [spliceClassifications](#spliceclassifications) to handle subtly distinct use cases.
+Example use cases:

+- 1. Merging a tracking parameter sweep:  If you have several different fiber groups generated by different tractography parameter settings, this will provide a merged fg structure along with a classification structure indicating which streamlines came from which source tractography method (as specified by the file name input)

+-  2. Merging multiple segmentations:  By inputting multiple source whole brain fiber groups (from the same subject, one assumes), along with the classification structure from each corresponding segmentation, you can create a "merged replication segmentation" which presumably has more streamlines representing each particular tract, or better represents distinct sets of tracts (e.g. if tailored source tractography methods were used).

+-  3. Incorporating tracts generated from other methods into an exsting whole brain fiber group and segmentation:  if one already has a whole brain tractome (and corresponding segmentation) it is possible to "append" more tracts to the source tractome and classification structure.
+The tracts to be appended *do not need corresponding classification structures* and will be added to the existing classification structure (the one that corresponds to the whole brain tractography, should it exist).
+Their names will be derived from the name in the fg.name field.

+#### reconcileClassifications

+This function is for reconciling two [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b).
+In reconciling, the presumption is that these correspond to the **same** source tractography entities (i.e. collections of streamlines / source tractogram) _but the entities classified be the WMC structure could be the same or different in the two input structures_.

+#### spliceClassifications

+This function is for splicing two [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b).
+When splicing, the presumption is that these correspond to **separate** tractography entities (i.e. collections of streamlines), _but which may nonetheless correspond to the same anatomical (and thus the same named) structure_ .

+#### resortClassificationStruc

+This function resorts an input [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) such that left and right variants of a tract are next to eachother.
+Future versions may attempt to sort singleton tracts to the front and subcategories (i.e. interhemispheric or ufibers) in an additional fashion.

+#### classificationStrucGrouping

+Conceptually similar to [resortClassificationStruc](resortclassificationstruc), but merges them into a non-hemisphere specific category.
+Uses a more birtle method than [resortClassificationStruc](resortclassificationstruc), [likely needs update](https://github.com/DanNBullock/wma_tools/issues/22)

+#### removeOutliersClassification

+A [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b)-specific implementation of [mbaComputeFibersOutliers](https://github.com/francopestilli/mba/blob/master/compute/mbaComputeFibersOutliers.m), a cleaning method for tracts which removes streamlines that are some number of deviations to long or too far away from the tract centroid.
+Iterates across the tract identies contained within the [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) and performs the cleaning step with the same parameter settings for all.

+#### clearNonvalidClassifications

+Using a pairing of a [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) and a [LiFE structure](https://brainlife.io/datatype/58d15eaee13a50849b258844) this function removes those streamlines from the classification labeling schema such that only those streamlines with evidence maintain their identity.